Set the Type in Step 2, Name, Address, Date, Amount, before pointing at a reference document. Type is the biggest accuracy lever in the flow.

 Standard correspondence

-Upload case information or prior correspondence.
-Libra fills names, dates, case numbers, and references.
+Point at case information or prior correspondence.
+Libra fills names, dates, case numbers and references.

 Tips for Better Results